Well, lookie here…Courtney Love won her latest Twitter defamation lawsuit.

 Lawmakers want Colorado citizens to have the right to remove their mugshots from the web.
 Utah and Georgia have taken similar steps and outlawed the practice of posting mugshots online.
 Some websites charge hundreds of dollars to remove the photographs.
-To curtail this punishment of the innocent and prevent the financial shake-down, the bill would make it possible for those whose pictures are shown to have them removed for free upon request.
+To curtail this punishment of the innocent and prevent financial shake-downs, the bill would make it possible to get pictures removed for free upon request.

 Revenge Porn and Cyber Harassment Lawyer

 Do you need a lawyer to handle an online harassment situation?
-Contact Kelly Warner Law today.
+Contact Kelly Warner Law.
 We have considerable experience with revenge porn and Internet harassment cases.
 The longer you wait, the more damage can be done.

 Texas Defamation: A Big Tale Of A Teacher & Two Rebellious High School Students…

-According to two of her students, Gray and Noble, five months after the lesson, Ethredge encouraged students to hone their spy skills, head over to Facebook, and avenge her son’s honor by trying to purchase goods from the person Ethredge believed robbed her — as Tyrion Lannister might say — “baby boy.”
+According to a pair of her students, Gray and Noble, five months after the lesson, Ethredge encouraged students to hone their spy skills, head over to Facebook, and avenge her son’s honor by trying to purchase goods from the person Ethredge believed robbed her offspring.

 The curious part about this case, though, is that the students waited months to “snitch” on their teacher.
 Why?
 Well, if you believe Ethredge’s side of the story, they only did it in retaliation for her sending them to the principal’s office over breaking school dress code rules and being disruptive in class.